Bill Bell (businessman)

 William Thomas Bell (21 January 1932 – 12 February 2013) was an English businessman and football club chairman who was the chair of Port Vale from 1987 to 2002.
 He spent the first twelve years at the club in partnership with manager John Rudge, until he controversially sacked Rudge in January 1999.
-During his time as chairman he concentrated his efforts on renovating and modernising Vale Park, at great financial cost.
-However the money for his ambitious projects dried up with his decision to axe Rudge, and he left the club in December 2002 when Port Vale entered administration.
+As chairman, he concentrated his efforts on renovating and modernising Vale Park at great financial cost.
+However, the money for his ambitious projects dried up with his decision to axe Rudge, and he left the club in December 2002 when Port Vale entered administration.

 Early life

 Bell was born in Burslem, Stoke-on-Trent on 21 January 1932, and became a supporter of Port Vale in 1948.
-He worked on the construction of Vale Park as a maintenance mechanic, and later opened a car dealership called 'WT Bell'.
+He worked on the construction of Vale Park as a maintenance mechanic and later opened a car dealership called 'WT Bell'.